PDXostc/dstc/README.md

 Update `Makefile` in this DSTC directory to point to the include and library directories of the installed RMC code.

-Build DSTC and its examples using
+Build and DSTC and its examples using

     make
+    make DESTDIR=/usr/local install

 # SIMPLE CLIENT SERVER EXAMPLE
 The client program invokes a C function on the server that prints the